Gkicks/chuckles-comedy-club/README.md

 ### Resolved Bugs

 * The links in the navigation bar and footer were ‘jerky’ when hovered over.
 This was due to a border being added when the user hovers over the link.
   * Solution – I added a border to all the links and gave this border the same attributes as the hover border, except the colour, which matched the background colour so it didn’t display
 * The hero image was taking a long time to download
   * Solution – initially I added a preload instuction into the head of the html.
 I took this advice from the website wpspeedmatters.com/speed-up-background-images/.
 However, on further reasearch, I realised this wasn’t best practice and so removed this and focused on reducing the file size and converting the jpeg to webp.
 I also added loading=”lazy” to iframe to free up processing time for main-photo
 * The nav bar was quickly distorting on smaller screens
   * Solution – I changed the display to flex
 * There was an area of blank screen to the right side of each page
   * Solution – I added overflow-x: hidden to the body and html, using css
 * Pressing the ‘submit’ button in signup.html was not taking the user to the thankyou.html page
   * Solution - Following discussion with my mentor I removed method:post (this is only needed if there is a backend database in place)
 * The border, on the select element of signup.html, was turning black when the option was changed
-    * Solution – I changed the border to an outline, following advice from the website https://stackoverflow.com/questions/492627/change-border-color-on-select-html-form
+  * Solution – I changed the border to an outline, following advice from the website <https://stackoverflow.com/questions/492627/change-border-color-on-select-html-form>
 * Although the background image, on the signup.html page, was loading from app.codeacademy this was not loading on the deployed site
   * Solution - With help from Tutor Support I found there was a / in front of asset, in my filepath, that shouldn’t have been there.
 This was removed
 * The audio elements were playing over each other
-    * Solution – I copied JavaScript code from the website https://stackoverflow.com/questions/19790506/multiple-audio-html-auto-stop-other-when-current-is-playing-with-javascript
+  * Solution – I copied JavaScript code from the website <https://stackoverflow.com/questions/19790506/multiple-audio-html-auto-stop-other-when-current-is-playing-with-javascript>

 ### Unresolved Bugs

-None thatI know of
+None that I know of

 [Back to top](#chuckles-comedy-club)